Consider Bursting Your Christian Bubble

 Christian Bubble, Defined

 There is nuance in the Christian bubble’s definition.
-Circumstances and where someone is in her Christian walk can make a lifestyle choice definitive evidence of living in the bubble or not being in it at all.
-However, there are a couple critical pieces that are always in place.
+Circumstances and where someone is in her Christian walk can make a lifestyle choice definitive evidence of living in the bubble or not mean anything at all.
+However, there are a couple of critical pieces that are always in place.

 First, the Christian bubble generally only allows “Christian” things inside.
 The world stays out.
 What are “Christian” things?
 Well, those in the bubble may only listen to Christian radio and watch Christian movies.
 Also, they likely only interact in meaningful ways with people who are Christian.
 In fact, the Christian people they choose to associate with may be limited to people in their church or even just the people in their church who fit a strict list of criteria.